hetalang/HetaSimulator.jl/docs/src/tutorial/mc.md

 //ss1 @StopSwitcher {trigger: t > 10};
 ```

-Create __index.heta__ file with the contend and place it into the working directory.
+Download the file or create __index.heta__ with VSCode in the working directory.

 Load the platform into the Julia environment.
-You should clarify the path to the modeling platform as the first argument.
+You should provide the path to the modeling platform as the first argument to `load_platform`.

 ```julia
 using HetaSimulator, Plots